Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Hawaiʻi Loa Ridge Trail

-While the summit may seem far away, Hawaiʻi Loa Ridge moves fast, as it’s only a 2.25-mile (3.6 km) hike each way.
+Even though it may seem that the summit is far away, Hawaiʻi Loa Ridge moves fast, as the trail is only 2.1 miles (3.4 km) each way.

 Hawaiʻi Loa Ridge Trail